Joseph Volpe (opera manager)

 Joseph Volpe (born July 2, 1940) is an American opera manager and arts management consultant.
 He is noted for his long association with the Metropolitan Opera, in which he served as general manager from 1990 to 2006.
 In all, he spent 42 years working at the Met in various capacities, rising rapidly to managerial positions.
-Since February 2016 he has been executive director of the Sarasota Ballet.
+Since February 2016, he has been executive director of the Sarasota Ballet.

 Early life

-Volpe was born in Brooklyn, New York, to an Italian family.
+Volpe was born in Brooklyn in New York City, to an Italian family.
 While living in Long Island, he opened his own auto mechanic business in high school.
 After a fire at the auto garage, he worked as a theatrical carpenter on Broadway.
 In lieu of college, Volpe joined the Metropolitan Opera in August 1964 as an apprentice carpenter.

 Career at the Metropolitan Opera

 Rise from carpenter

 Volpe became the Metropolitan Opera's master carpenter in 1966, having joined the company's carpentry division in 1964 as an apprentice.
 He became technical director of the Met in 1978.
-In 1981 he was appointed assistant manager of the Met, and retained that position for nine years.
+In 1981, he was appointed assistant manager of the Met, and retained that position for nine years.
 His accomplishments in that capacity included managing the company's re-entry into the commercial recording field.

 Volpe became the opera's general manager in August 1990.
 He was the first head of the Metropolitan Opera to advance from within the ranks of the company's management.